openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

       backendPVC:
         finalizers:
         - test.io/tracking-protection
-      hookAction: Remove
+      actionType: Remove
       name: deleteHook
       nfsPV:
         finalizers:
         - test.io/tracking-protection
-      provisioningEvent: Delete
+      eventType: DeleteVolume
     version: 1.0.0
 ```

 #### NFS Provisioner changes
-If NFS Provisioner is configured with environment variable **OPENEBS_IO_HOOK_CONFIG** set then Provisioner needs to lookup the provided Configmap in nfs-provisioner namespace.
+If NFS Provisioner is configured with environment variable **OPENEBS_IO_NFS_HOOK_CONFIGMAP** set then Provisioner needs to lookup the provided Configmap in nfs-provisioner namespace.
 If Configmap exists then provisioner needs to initialize **Provisioner** with hook configuration provided in Configmap.
 NFS Provisioner executes two events, volume provisioning, and volume deletion.
 On these two events provisioner needs to execute all the hooks as per the given hook Action.

 #### Extending Hook